 Be that as it may, unless a clan organization has a recognized hereditary chief of the name, it functions as little more than a glorified history club.
 For many years, our clan had no bona fide chief.
 Due to a circumstance of birth, I have been recognized by the Royal Heralds of Spain and Georgia as “The Ó Súilleabháin Mór”, Hereditary Chief of the Name of the Ó Súilleabháin Clann of Munster.
 (The Office of the Chief Herald of Ireland cannot, by law, recognize any Hereditary Chief of the Name.)

-For several decades, I did not publicly identify myself as the rightful heir to the title of Hereditary Chief.
-Frankly, I wasn’t willing to subject myself to the inevitable onslaught of insults and derision that such a claim invites.
+For several decades, I did not publicly identify the Derbhfine of the Sliocht MhicRaith as the rightful stewards of the title, The Ó Súilleabháin Mór, The Hereditary Chief of the Name.
+Frankly, I wasn’t willing to subject myself and my family to the inevitable onslaught of insults and derision that such a claim would invite.
 As I’ve grown older, however, I’ve come to learn that there are many forces at play in the world of history and culture that mean to eradicate the wonderful clan heritage and, indeed, the very national identity of Ireland.
 In order to preserve and promote our Gaelic heritage, it is incumbent upon the legitimate chiefs of the clans to assume the lead and mount a defense against those who would deny our tribal identity.